Life Framework

 The Thoughtful Self

-Cardinal Virtue: PrudenceTo love with all my mind is to engage my thoughtful self—the part of me that seeks truth through precision, accuracy, and attentive discernment.
+To love with all my mind is to engage my thoughtful self, the part of me that seeks truth through precision, accuracy, and attentive discernment.
 It is the rational faculty ordered toward wisdom.

 This dimension calls me to:

-- Seek truth with intellectual honesty and rigor
+- Exercise discernment with intellectual honesty

 - Cultivate attentiveness to reality as it is, not as I wish it to be

-- Apply knowledge with practical wisdom
+- Apply knowledge with practical wisdom and silence

-Through prudence, my mind learns to see clearly, judge rightly, and act wisely—aligning thought, word, and deed with what is true and good.
+Through prudence, my mind learns to see clearly, judge rightly, and act wisely, aligning thought, word, and deed with what is true and good.

 The opposite of this framework is emptiness.
 And emptiness is in everything sought apart from Him.
 This is how I seek Him in everything.